 Evaluate and catalogue lessons learned and use them to continuously improved peer-to-peer models.

-Tailor messages to local officials that have a variety of levels of knowledge and engagement.
+Tailor messages to local officials, as required.

-Additional opportunities to be explored include: Development of a formal peer-to-peer program across jurisdictions; formalize networking within existing technical, professional and volunteer groups; development of metrics to assess benefits of this approach; utilize early adopters approach for communities willing to do peer-to-peer outreach
+Additional opportunities to be explored include: Development of a formal peer-to-peer program across jurisdictions; formalize networking within existing technical, professional and volunteer groups; development of metrics to assess benefits of this approach; share recommendations from early adopters with communities willing to do peer-to-peer outreach

 3. Improve transfer of knowledge to locals